ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 Note that in @sec:using-a-backoff-algorithm we discussed exactly the same improvement for Mergesort.

+#### Running Insertion sort in a single final pass

+There is a variant of the optimisation above: When Quicksort partitions are below a certain size, do nothing!
+The values within that partition will be out of order.
+However, we do know that all values in the array to the left of the partition are smaller than all values in the partition.
+All values in the array to the right of the partition are greater than all values in the partition.
+Thus, even if Quicksort only gets the values to "nearly" the right locations, the array will be close to sorted.
+This is an ideal situation in which to take advantage of the best-case performance of Insertion sort.
+The final step is a single call to Insertion sort to process the entire array, putting the records into final sorted order.

 #### Alternative partitioning algorithm

 The partitioning algorithm we described in @sec:partition is called *Hoare* partitioning